roopekoo/Kinect3D/2.Filters/DepthFilter/README.md

 # Depth filter
-This is a simple passthrough filter that lets you filter out the points that do not belong to the given filter band.
+This simple passthrough filter lets you filter out the points that do not belong to the given filter band.
 This filters the z values of the points.

 `<required>`